How to Start Amateur Boxing in Bromley

 Good coaches manage this phase carefully.
 You are not thrown into hard sparring.
 The partners are selected to provide appropriate challenge without overwhelming.
 The intensity builds gradually over weeks and months.

 The third phase is white collar and novice bouts.
-England Alliance Boxing has provision for novice competitions - fighters with limited or no competitive experience - that are matched more carefully than open competitions.
+Amateur Boxing Alliance has provision for novice competitions - fighters with limited or no competitive experience - that are matched more carefully than open competitions.
 Your first competitive bout will be in this category.
 It will be against someone with similar experience, at the same weight, and will be heavily supervised by officials and coaches who take the responsibility of novice matching seriously.

 What Amateur Competition Looks Like